HamaDroid/android_device_freetel_ftj161b/README.md

 # Build Information

 ## Working
- I have not build I'm going to build.
+ I have not build.
+ I'm going to build.

 ## Broken/Bugs
  * HDR